 There are many duties and responsibilities that a founder has to commit to for building their company.
-From the technical side of technology, to operations and management, designing, marketing and communications, etc. If you’re capable of handling everything by yourself, then you might think of going solo where you’ll be the one who has to manage everything.
+From the technical side of technology to operations and management, designing, marketing and communications, etc. If you’re capable of handling everything by yourself, then you might think of going solo where you’ll be the one who has to manage everything.
 However, no one is a know-all person.
-There are some aspects of skills where it would be useful getting a helping hand on.
-It is better to get a co-founder that can satisfy the criteria for other sectors where you might have less expertise on.
+There are some aspects of skills where it would be useful getting a helping hand.
+It is better to get a co-founder that can satisfy the criteria for other sectors where you might have less expertise.

 What is a co-founder?

 Although it is not necessary to have a co-founder, it does help to have one to make the journey to build your startup manageable.

 A co-founder is simply someone you’re collaborating with but in the case of building your company.
 They are gonna be the ones that you will be spending the most of your time with, throughout the journey for the growth of your company.
 If I were to put it simply, it is like a marriage.
 Your co-founder is your spouse, and the company is your child.
 Whatever good or bad happens with the company, the co-founding team has to deal with it together.

 This is a really interesting question to address.
 There are no benchmarks for a co-founder.
 You’re not interviewing them.
 The most important thing, however, is trust.
 A co-founder should be someone you can trust and one that trusts you the same way.
 You have to be honest with each other.
 It can be someone you really get along with at your workplace, a friend you have known for a long time, or a connection that you have mutual respect or values with.
 It’s even more important than choosing the ideas and plans you are going to work on.

 Founders spend a lot of time brainstorming their business plans for their projects before they can start working on them.
 Often, the initial plans may change later on.
 The co-founding team can pivot to a different approach based on the circumstances of development.